Holi Festival

 Holi has been described since ancient times.
 A 16th century caricature of this festival had been discovered in Hampi, the capital of the Vijayanagara dynasty.
 Similar to this, a Holi-related inscription from 300 BC was discovered at Ramgarh, close to the Vindhya Hills.

-Legends Of Holi
+Legends of Holi

 Additionally, Rangwali Holi is celebrated in remembrance of Lord Krishna and Radha’s eternal love.
 Krishna once questioned Yashoda about why he wasn’t as fair as Radha.
 Yashoda playfully advised Krishna to paint Radha’s face because it would also give her a dark complexion.
 Then, Lord Krishna used various colors to play with Radha and the Gopis.
 The day has since become known as the festival of colors.